nunoms/Azure-Automation/ARM/web-apps-array-parameter-with-outputs/README.md

-# web-apps-array-parameter
+# web-apps-array-parameter-with-output

-This is a simple template that takes an array with site names as an input parameter and creates the respective web apps.
+This is a fairly complicated template that takes an array with site names as an input parameter and creates the respective web apps, but it uses a nested template to deploy each website.
+The process shown here allows to extract all the ip addresses from all the webapps in the outputs secion.
-It's mostly aimed at providing a simple example of how to use _copyindex_ and the array functions on ARM templates.

 ## Setup